-7.1.1 Schemes shall undertake QA work in ways which achieve the timetables set in Table 2.
+7.1.1 Schemes shall undertake QA work in ways which achieve the timetables set in Table 5.

-APPENDIX 5.
-TABLE 2.
-TIME LIMITS FOR EPC AUDIT WORK
+APPENDIX 5, TABLE 5: TIME LIMITS ASSOCIATED WITH AUDITS

-Row No Scheme Process Maxi mu m Peri od 1 Permissib le Exception s 1.
 From: 1.
-EPC lodged To: 2.
-Scheme first calls for evidence from EA 25 worki ng days Excludes audit requirement s associated with minimum sampling of 1 EPC lodged per six month period: Jan - June; July - December.
-Circumstanc es beyond Scheme's 2.
-2. Scheme first calls for evidenc e 3.
-Evidence received 15 worki ng days Period can be extended by up to 5 working days in cases where the EA is or will be late for legitimate reasons 3 .
-3. 3.
-Evidenc e receive d 4.
-Auditing work completed 15 worki ng days Circumstanc es beyond Scheme's control 2 4.
-5. Auditing work complet 6.
-Feedback provided to EA 5 worki ng days Circumstanc es beyond Scheme's control 2 5.
-6. Feedba ck provide d to EA 7.
-Lodgement of a replacement EPC by EA where required 10 worki ng days Excludes instances where the

-EA is or will be late for legitimate reasons 3

-Scheme makes other arrangement s4

-Notes
+EA identified for audit 2.
+EA To: 2.
+EA audited 45 working days Exceptions Circumstances beyond Scheme's control 2 2.
+EA CONTION audited 3.
+Feedback provided to EA 10 working days EA appeals.
+Excludes instances where the EA is or will be late for legitimate reasons 3 4.
+EA required to replace specific EPC 5.
+EA replaces specific EPC 20 working days Scheme makes other arrangements 4 Circumstances beyond Scheme's control 2 Notes 1 - Schemes may apply to DCLG for a temp porary variation ir EA shall be suspended if the EPC is not replaced. : required to replace specific EPC Notes required to specific EPC replace specific EPC Notes 1 - Schemes may apply to DCLG for a temp required to specific EPC days replace specific EPC

-- 1 Schemes may apply to DCLG for a temporary variation in these deadlines in the case of exceptional circumstances. - 2 Schemes shall log the circumstances and their reasoning in cases where exceptions are granted.
-And these logs shall be capable of separate reporting. - 3- Legitimate reasons include absence from work due to illness, holiday, or similar, coupled with no lodgement activity.
-An extension can be allowed to cover a period of up to 5 days after the EA's point of return to work. - 4 Schemes make other arrangements to replace a defective certificate should the EA fail to do so, but here the replacement EPC shall be provided within 3 months of the EA being required to replace the EPC. - 7.1.2 Schemes may apply to DCLG for a temporary variation in these deadlines under exceptional circumstances.
+2 - Schemes must log the circumstances and their reasoning in cases where exceptions are granted.
+And these logs must be capable of separate reporting.

+3- Legitimate reasons include absence from work due to illness, holiday, or similar, coupled with no lodgement activity.
+An extension can be allowed to cover a period of up to 5 days after the EA's point of return to work.

+4 - Schemes can make other arrangements to replace an EPC, but here the replacement EPC shall be provided within 3 months of the EA being required to replace the EPC.